Real World History

 Combining academic coursework with internships at historic sites

-Fall Semester: Building the Skills of a Historian
+First Semester: Building the Skills of a Historian

 Students build the skills of a historian, including contextualization, corroboration, and sourcing.
 The class reads and discusses the award winning book The Warmth of Other Suns.
 The semester culminates with an oral history project in which students interview a local Washingtonian who was part of the Great Migration.
 Students complete projects involving first-hand documentation that are preserved in DC Public Libraries.